 • Keep copies of your tax returns and other documents in case they are needed.

-• The UC Davis Financial Aid and Scholarships Office will begin reviewing 2018-2019 FAFSA and California Dream Act applications in early 2018.
-For information on when you can expect your financial aid package, please visit our entering or continuing student webpage.
+• For information on when you can expect your financial aid package, please visit our entering or continuing student web pages.

 • Reapply every year.

-The following tools are available to assist you in estimating your financial aid eligibility:
+The following tool is available to assist you in estimating your financial aid eligibility:

 - The UC Davis Net Price Calculator can be used to estimate financial aid for those considering UC Davis.